On This Page[Hide][Show]

-Applying for Social Security Disability benefits can be a daunting process.
+Applying for Social Security disability benefits can be a daunting process.
 You must present your case to the Social Security Administration in the best possible light.
 What you do not say to the SSA is just as important, if not more so, than what you do.
 In this article, we discuss what not to say during your interview.
 Read these tips to increase your chances of a successful application for disability.

 Many people feel embarrassed or uncomfortable discussing their struggles.
 Remember that the SSA must clearly understand your situation to make an informed decision.
 Be honest and transparent about your disability, but avoid minimizing the impact of your symptoms or limitations on your daily life.
 Avoid statements such as “It is not that bad” or “I can still do some things” during your interview with the claim examiner.
 Instead, focus on describing how your disability affects your ability to work and perform daily activities.